How to Replace a Power Cord Plug

 If your plug is polarized, mark the side with the wider prong with tape on the cord.
 Using electrical scissors, wire cutters or a pair of sharp shears, cleanly cut the plug off the end of the power cord.
 You don’t need to slit the insulation or remove any material or wire right now.

-If there are nicks in the cord close to the plug, trim those parts off as well.
+If there is damage to the cord close to the plug, trim those parts off as well.
 The cord should be smooth and undamaged all the way until the end where the plug goes.
 You’ll end up with a slightly shorter cord, but it’s best to be safe.

 Open the New Plug Cover